Food & Beverages in Langtang Region

 Safe Drinking Water Options

-Boiled water is usually available for a small fee and is a common and safe option in Langtang, especially at higher elevations.
+Boiled water from teahouses (usually available for a small fee, especially at higher elevations)

 Tea House Dining Experience in the Langtang Region